adeslatt/cDNA-cupcake-docker/README.md

 ## Testing each command
 ### Using the most recent version

-The following was run from a terminal window on a MacBookPro
+The following was run from a terminal window on a MacBookPro, but this could be run from anywhere accessible to the GitHub container registry.

+### Running `clip_out_UMI_cellBC.py`
 ```
 docker run --rm -v $PWD:$PWD -w $PWD -it --entrypoint /bin/bash ghcr.io/adeslatt/cdnacupcake:latest clip_out_UMI_cellBC.py -h
 ```